 Talk clients through your design solution

 While images prevail, Mark was sure to stress the importance of expressing ideas to clients verbally.
-Verbal communication allows you to thoroughly explain your design strategy and process, thereby emphasizing your understanding of the client’s needs and preferences.
+Verbal communication allows you to thoroughly explain your design services, strategy, and process, thereby emphasizing your understanding of the client’s needs and preferences.

 Niika provides an example of what this conversation may look like: